 “Even in the worst-case scenario, there’s an awful lot of quality competition that will be more than willing to jump in and pick up the slack,” Nadig said.

 Market makers also play a key role in keeping ETFs priced in line with the value of their underlying assets.
 When those values diverge, market makers create or redeem shares in large blocks, moving fund share prices back in line with assets.

 “Providers are concerned because it’s our job, but I don’t think investors should be worried,” Scott Ebner, head of ETF product development at Boston-based State Street Corp.
-(STT), the second-biggest biggest provider of ETFs worldwide.
+(STT:US), the second-biggest biggest provider of ETFs worldwide.
 “The competitive process is what drives efficiency in the market, not a single participant.”

 Knight Capital is the lead market maker for 54 State Street U.S.-registered ETFs, or about half the U.S. total.
 Replacing a lead market maker wouldn’t be difficult, Ebner said